 So there may be formidable challenges between stem cell research and stem cell therapy becoming a reality, but that doesn’t mean we shouldn’t try and there are ‘good guys’ like CIRM out there to help fight the good fight.
 Absolutely we should and we must proceed with this research, as there are millions of patients counting on it.

-It is the future of medicine and California and CIRM are leaders in helping make this a reality.
+It is the future of medicine and California and CIRM are leaders in helping make this a reality for stem cell treatments.
 But let’s move forward with realistic expectations and some degree of caution.
 The road ahead will have potholes and maybe even landmines, but if we plan and don’t get ahead of ourselves, then we can navigate the path to success that much more efficiently.